Haunt-o/AI-Dungeon-Context-Language/README.md

 1) Keep each piece of information as direct and straightforward as possible.
 	- When an AI is fed too much text at once, its ability to keep track of everything at the same time starts to weaken.
-	  While your context probably won't choke up the AI, it's good to be safe instead of sorry.
+	  While your memory probably won't choke up the AI, it's good to be safe instead of sorry.
 	  To help the AI, keep each individual note free of details or writing that is unnecessary.
 If you need to expand on an idea, use nested info markers